Melissa Ryan

 Talk info: conference, date, etc

-Melissa became fascinated with right-wing extremism and disinformation in 2016 when she saw fringe extremist networks platformed by mainstream candidates and then elevated by political media.
-Throughout the campaign cycle she tracked the growth and strategies of right-wing extremist networks and the spread of disinformation.
-She was among the first progressives to chronicle the rise of the rising far-right online.
-Her weekly newsletter, Ctrl Alt-Right Delete, reaches more than 15,000 subscribers.
+Melissa is widely recognized as one of the foremost experts on right-wing online extremism.
+She became fascinated with right-wing extremism and disinformation in 2016 when she saw fringe extremist networks platformed by mainstream candidates and then elevated by political media.
+Throughout the campaign cycle, she tracked the growth and strategies of right-wing extremist networks and the spread of disinformation.

-Because of her unique expertise, Ryan is also sought out by journalists, politicians, leaders and everyday Americans who want to better understand how current events are shaped by social media and how political campaigns and advocacy organizations use digital strategy to engage voters.
-Ryan has been a featured speaker at top conferences and events including the Harvard Kennedy School of Government, the New York Daily News Innovation Lab, Netroots Nation, and the Solomon R. Guggenheim Museum.
-She has been quoted in dozens of outlets, including The New York Times, Washington Post, NPR, Reuters, Insider, NBC News and the 19th News.
+Her expertise is sought out by journalists, politicians, leaders, and everyday Americans who want to better understand how current events are shaped by social media and how political campaigns and advocacy organizations use digital strategy to engage voters.
+She has been quoted in dozens of outlets, including The New York Times, Washington Post, NPR, Reuters, Insider, NBC News, and the 19th News.
+Former President Barack Obama has cited her work in his remarks on disinformation.

-Ryan’s career has spanned nearly the full history of digital politics.
+Ryan’s career has spanned nearly the whole history of digital politics.
 She began as a blogger, writing about local and state politics for Connecticut Local Politics.
 Her commentary about the 2006 Senate race between Ned Lamont and Joe Lieberman brought her into national political prominence, and where she formed the basis of her understanding of how online communities can affect real-world outcomes.

 Ryan has been in the center of major progressive fights ever since.
 Her pioneering online fundraising work raised more than $5 million online for Senator Russ Feingold’s 2010 campaign.
 She played a key role in mobilizing protestors and framing the story of the #WIunion protests of 2011, helping create an international story about Scott Walker’s anti-union power grab.

 As digital director at the New Organizing Institute, Ryan managed and drove the training program that created what The New York Times Magazine’s Robert Draper called “the yawning digital divide between the two parties.”
 During her tenure as digital director of EMILY’s List, Ryan’s team added more than 1 million supporters to the PAC’s online outreach.
 In 2012, she managed outreach to progressive media and influencers for Barack Obama’s re-election campaign.
-Ryan is proud to serve as a board member for Netroots Nation, the progressive movement’s largest annual conference.